rjbaicich/Capstone-Project-2/README.md

 Why Learn About Endangered Fish Species?:

-It is crucial that we all do our part to help keep our beaches and oceans clean.
+It is crucial that we all do our part to help keep our beaches, oceans, ponds, lakes, and rivers clean.
 Understanding the plight of endangered fish species is vital to our survival and the health of marine ecosystems.
 By learning about these species, we can:

 Increase awareness: By familiarizing ourselves with the names, species, and genera of endangered fish, we can raise awareness about their existence and the challenges they face.